In this post, you'll learn why you should use a digital care planning software.

 In this blog, we’ll discuss how person centred care plans can be created using Birdie’s software, and the benefits of digital care plans, so if you’re thinking about going paperless with your care plans you’ve got all the information you need.

-Paper vs digital care plans
+Paper care planning vs digital care planning software

 The care industry is facing change; speaking at the Policy Exchange, Matt Hancock suggested that the CQC would begin assessing how appropriately providers are using digital solutions, something they’ve not previously done. (find out more here) - and this was before COVID-19.
 Today, given the impact of the global pandemic, using software to create person centred care plans has never been more important.